 - In advance of registration, click View Holds on MySlice to make sure you can resolve them on time.
 The Registrar’s Holds page explains how to resolve them.
 It is common for graduate students to encounter DBT (no Degree-Bearing Transcript) hold when registering.
 To avoid this, request the official transcript from your undergraduate school to be sent to Graduate School admissions as soon as the degree is posted to the transcript.

-- If you cannot enroll in a class because it is full, Ms. Sandra Ware may be able to help.
+- If you cannot enroll in a class because it is full, Ms. Kelly Jarvi may be able to help.

 Using tuition credits